 Higher Apprentices may, with continued training, progress in their careers within their current job role/alternative job roles.
-Further career options may include chartered accountant, qualified auditor or a wide range of managerial roles within business.

 1.3 Entry requirement

 All staff involved in the assessment or delivery of these qualifications should understand the requirements of the qualifications and match them to the needs and capabilities of individual learners before entering them for these qualifications.